9.9 C

 Ancon Sheep: Farming In Ohio

-The Ancon sheep is a rare breed of domestic sheep with short legs and crooked fore-legs.
+The Ancon sheep is a rare breed of domestic sheep with short legs and crooked forelegs.
 Originating in Ohio, these unique creatures have been herded by families across the state for centuries.
-The story of Ancon sheep is an intriguing one that starts long ago when settlers first stumbled upon this oddity among their flocks!
-This hardy breed has endured harsh conditions to remain as a living link between our country’s past and its present day farming practices.
+The story of the Ancon sheep is an intriguing one that started long ago when settlers first stumbled upon this oddity among their flocks!
+This hardy breed has endured harsh conditions to remain a living link between our country’s past and its present-day farming practices.
 Read on to learn more about Ancon sheep, their fascinating history, and how they fit into the larger picture of agriculture in Ohio today.

 History & Origin

 The Ancon Sheep were first seen in 1824 near the Ancon Hills of Peru.
-They were bred from a single affected lamb, and had a unique morphology with their long bodies and short, crooked fore-legs.
-Over time, the breed localized to Peru and Colombia before finally disappearing some time after 1920.
+They were bred from a single affected lamb and had a unique morphology with their long bodies and short, crooked fore-legs.
+Over time, the breed localized to Peru and Colombia before finally disappearing sometime after 1920.
 Since then, genetic tests have confirmed that the Ancon Sheep were not a separate species, but simply a strain of domestic sheep exhibiting this peculiar form of dwarfism.
-It is likely that their unique appearance was caused by an unknown inherited mutation that spread through the line before being lost to extinction.
+Their unique appearance was likely caused by an unknown inherited mutation that spread through the line before being lost to extinction.

 Characteristics

-Ancon Sheep were given their name due to the unique genetic composition they possess, with them having long bodies combined with considerably short and crooked fore-legs.
-Due to the fact that this breed was developed from a single affected lamb, this distinct physical feature has been maintained throughout generations and can now be easily identified as an Ancon Sheep.
+Ancon Sheep were given their name due to the unique genetic composition they possess, with them having long bodies combined with considerably short and crooked forelegs.
+Because this breed was developed from a single affected lamb, this distinct physical feature has been maintained throughout generations and can now be easily identified as an Ancon Sheep.
 With its body resembling a grass-eating mammal and being one of the smallest types of domestic sheep, these animals can be seen grazing across many pastures throughout England today.

 Feed

 Ancon sheep have specific dietary needs due to their unique body shape.
 They require a diet that is rich in nutrients but low in bulk, as their short legs and long bodies are difficult to support with too much weight.
-It’s important that an easily digestible feed is used, such as barley, oats or alfalfa hay, to keep the weight of the Ancon sheep from exceeding what its frame can handle.
+An easily digestible feed must be used, such as barley, oats, or alfalfa hay, to keep the weight of the Ancon sheep from exceeding what its frame can handle.
 Feed should also be provided Graze-wisely during pasture season to avoid overeating, working in unison with the sheep’s natural grazing behavior.
 Special care should be taken to ensure that feed contains all the necessary vitamins and minerals for proper growth and maintenance of this special breed.

 Usage